ashton314/ashton314.github.io/_posts/2020-06-07-amusing-ourselves-to-death.md

 ---
-title: Book Review: Amusing Ourselves to Death
+title: "Book Review: Amusing Ourselves to Death"
 date: 2020-06-07
 excerpt: Ideas do not survive translation of medium
 ---